msimpsonnz/msimpsonnz.github.io/_posts/2018-05-03-AzureSummit-3.md

 title: Azure Summit 2018 - Part 3 - Going live and taking it global
 ---

+Part 3 of my presentation for Azure Summit 2018

 ## Part 3

 This is a three part post, so if you skipped [part 1]({{ site.baseurl }}/AzureSummit-1/) you might want to check that out first.
 Or are you still looking for [part 2]({{ site.baseurl }}/AzureSummit-2/)?